 - Instruction includes estimating reasonable solutions before calculating and justifying solutions after.
-Instruction can also encourage students to find efficient ways to use the formula. - o For example, when calculating the volume of a rectangular prism using the formula, $V = 45 \times 12 \times 2$ , students may find calculating easier if they first multiply $45 \times 2$ (which equals 90), instead of $45 \times 12$ .
-During class discussions, teachers should encourage students to share their strategies so they can build efficiency. - Instruction includes providing worked examples of volume and having students determine which strategy is the better strategy to use and why. - For example, the teacher provides students with the following image and two examples of how students solved for volume.
-Student A solved the area of the base first using the Distributive property to help with the multiplication.
-Student B used the Associative property of multiplication and multiplied 20 × 5 first.
-Students discuss both strategies and explain which would be easier and why. - Instruction includes the use of connecting cubes to create a composite figure composed of right rectangular prisms.
-This will allow students to break the figure into two non-overlapping parts and see the separate dimensions of each prism.
-Finding the volume involves finding the volume of each prism and adding the volumes together.
+Instruction can also encourage students to find efficient ways to use the formula. - For example, when calculating the volume of a rectangular prism using the formula, $V = 45 \times 12 \times 2$, students may find calculating easier if they first multiply 45×2 (which equals 90), instead of 45×12 .
+During class discussions, teachers should encourage students to share their strategies so they can build efficiency - Instruction includes providing worked examples of volume and having students determine which strategy is the better strategy to use and why. - For example, the teacher provides students with the following image and two examples of how students solved for volume.
+Student A solved the area of the base first using the Distributive Property to help with the multiplication.
+Student B used the Associative Property of Multiplication and multiplied 20 × 5 first.
+Students discuss both strategies and explain which would be easier and why.